 Viruddha Ahara: Incompatible food combinations

-The second meaning of Viruddha indicates about the combination of two substances which are not having an affinity for each other.
-So far this interpretation of Viruddha is concerned, it has been applied in Ayurveda in the context of dietetics & various combinations having such affinity for each other have been discussed at length.
-On this basis it may be concluded that such type of Ahara or foodstuff which is composed of substances having no affinity at all may be defined as Viruddha or Viruddhahara
+The second meaning of Viruddha indicates the combination of two substances which are not having an affinity for each other.
+It has been applied in Ayurveda in the context of dietetics & various combinations having such affinity for each other.
+Such type of Ahara or foodstuff which is composed of substances having no affinity at all may be defined as Viruddha or Viruddhahara

-Ananukula or Pratikula (Shabda Kalpadrum) –which is having an adverse effect or unfavourable
+Ananukula or Pratikula (Shabda Kalpadrum) –which is having an adverse effect or unfavorable

 Pratisiddha – prohibited